-5.7 Controls
+5.8 Controls

-The Sub-Fund has its own investment mandate, which gives specific instructions to the investment managers.
-The mandate and any changes to be made to it are approved in line with the Aviva delegated authority framework and agreed with the investment managers.
+The Sub-Fund has its own investment mandate, which gives specific instructions to the investment manager.
+The mandate and any changes to be made to it are approved in line with the Aviva delegated authority framework and agreed with the investment manager.